-A strengthening (weakening) of 1% of the NTD against the USD as at December 31, 2022 and 2021, would have increased (decreased) the net profit after tax by \$\$12,499 thousand and \$6,655 thousand, respectively.
+A strengthening (weakening) of 1% of the NTD against the USD for the year ended December 31, 2023 and 2022, would have increased (decreased) the net profit after tax by \$10,171 thousand and \$12,499 thousand, respectively.
 This analysis is based on foreign currency exchange rate variances that the Group considered to be reasonably possible at the reporting date.
 The analysis assumes that all other variables remain constant and ignores any impact of forecasted sales and purchases.
-The analysis assumes that all other variables remain constant, and is performed on the same basis for the years ended December 31, 2022 and 2021.
+The analysis assumes that all other variables remain constant, and is performed on the same basis for the years ended December 31, 2023 and 2022.